 FASTLOAD.MNU - the cached Main menu is written to this file if \FASTLOAD.YES is present

-fat - a grub4dos executable to perform file operations of FAT partitions (used in CopyFF.g4b)
+fat - a grub4dos executable to perform file operations on FAT partitions (used in CopyFF.g4b)

-unifont.hex.gz - unifont font file (required for non-ANSI character sets/languages)
+unifont.hex.gz - unifont font file (required for non-ASCII character sets/languages)

 VarsLeft.g4b - counts the number of variables left in the environment (for debugging)